NORTHERN IRELAND BOWLING ASSOCIATION

-(f) The winner of Division 1 will be awarded The Taylor Cup; the winner of Division 2 will be awarded The McAteer Cup; the winner of Division 3a will be awarded The McNeice Cup, and the winner of Division 3b will be awarded The Gullery Cup.
+(f) The winner of Division 1 will be awarded The Taylor Cup; the winner of Division 2 will be awarded The McAteer Cup; the winner of Division 3 will be awarded The McNeice Cup, and the winner of Division 4 will be awarded The Gullery Cup.

-Winners and Runners-up in each Division will be awarded 16 medallions.
-Clubs on making written application are permitted to purchase up to an additional 9 medallions for winners and runners-up, making a maximum of 25 in each year.
+Winners and Runners-up in Division 1 to 3 will be awarded 16 medallions, Division 4 awarded 12 medallions.
+Clubs on making written application are permitted to purchase up to an additional 9 medallions for winners and runners-up.

 For results purposes, all matches will be deemed to have been over 21 ends.